High-Level Parallelism and Nested Features for Dynamic Inference Cost and Top-Down Attention: Proposed Method

 \subsection{Cutouts}

-Conventional architectures usually do not have the ability to omit class-specific high-level features that are not needed.
-Often it is not even clear which parameter contributes to which class.
-However, if new information is available that simplifies the task, e.g. in image classification only $5$ objects are relevant instead of $10$, such an option to skip class-specific features would be advantageous.
-Through the above made definition of a split-point, we can define cutouts that allows the network to adapt to simpler tasks in the case that prior knowledge is available.
-This enables the formation of selected class-specific paths that are shorter and faster than if a standard neural network has to be used.
-Here, we extract $n\leq k$ selected paths using a-priori knowledge of potential $n$ new target classes $C=\left\{i_0, \cdots, i_n\ \middle|\ 1\leq i_j \leq k\right\}$, while simultaneously keeping the branch fully functional.
-This allows us to define the probability of a sample belonging to that class $i\in C$ through:
+Conventional architectures usually do not have the ability to omit category-specific high-level features that are not needed.
+Often it is not even clear which parameter contributes to which category.
+However, if only a subset of categories is needed for a specific task - whether by changed conditions or due to prior semantic knowledge - an option to exclude category-specific features would be advantageous.
+Through the above made definition of a split-point, we can define cutouts that allow the network to adapt to simpler tasks in the case that prior knowledge is available.
+This enables the formation of selected category-specific paths that are shorter and faster than if a standard neural network has to be used (c.f.~\ref{fig:cutout}).